 Want a quick peek at some on the best places to see and the top things to do?
 Please start with our 2 minute Lofoten Island video.

 Where are the Lofoten Islands Located?

-The Lofoten Islands are located in Norway, north of the Arctic Circle, spanning the 68th and 69th parallels.
+The Lofoten Islands are located in northern Norway, north of the Arctic Circle, spanning the 68th and 69th parallels.

 Is Lofoten Worth Visiting?

 If you love natural beauty including mountains that seem to slice right into the ocean, majestic hikes, charming traditional fishing villages and cold water dips (including surfing) – then the Lofoten Islands are for you.

 The Lofoten Islands are famous for their rugged beauty, picturesque landscapes and beautiful beaches that attract visitors from all over the world.

 Long before the tourists started visiting the Lofotens, the region was known for their Arctic cod – with the dried fish being shipped all over the world.
 While the catches aren’t what they once were, the industry is still a big part of life in the Lofotens (you can see the fish drying racks in small villages all over the islands).
 In fact, many Lofoten Islands hotels are located in refurbished rorbuers – or traditional Norwegian fishing cabins.